itcourseinnepal/BCA-IN-Nepal/readme.md

 - You can choose a subject in the 7 / 8 semester

 ### What It Focus On
-- Introduction to Programming, Database, Application Development, Networking, Web Development
+- Introduction to Programming, Database, Application Development, Networking, Web Development, Business, Ethics etc.

 ### Eligibility
 - Tribhuban University {+2 Any, D+, Entrance}